-Buckets of Rain planted its roots in 2006 by providing drip-irrigation to villages in the land-locked country of Lesotho in southern Africa, as well as countries in Latin America.
+Buckets of Rain planted its roots in 2006 by providing drip-irrigation technology to villages, hospitals, and schools in the land-locked country of Lesotho in southern Africa, as well as St. Georges School in Eldoret, Kenya and nearly 150 sites in Honduras via our partner 'Sustainable Harvest International'.
 In 2012 we refocused our efforts closer to home - the city of Detroit.

 “Our greater purpose is to drive social change in communities in which we work.”

 Our primary efforts are focused on growing produce in our "Big Glen" garden in Highland Park, a neighborhood of metro Detroit.
 Since 2012, "Big Glen" has produced hundreds-of-thousands of servings of fresh produce for the rescue missions and residents within the local community.
 By 2020, we aim to produce a million servings of fresh vegetables per season.
 This will require about 10 acres in continuous production and ten full time seasonal employees.